Resources, Rebates, and Tax Credits to Help You Go Green at Home

 These rebates are tied to household income.
 To get the full rebate amount, your household income must be less than 80 percent of the Area Median Income (AMI); if your household income is 80 percent to 150 percent of the AMI you can get 50 percent of each rebate amount; households with AMIs higher than 150 percent do not qualify for the program.

-As of this writing, this program hadn’t been finalized for the Bay Area.
+As of this writing, this program hadn’t been finalized for the Twin Cities area.
 The law requires the Department of Energy to provide guidance to states and then each can set up its own program.
 Some states might add energy efficiency or other standards; some might reimburse contractors vs. operating rebate banks.

 - $8,000—heat pumps when installed to replace existing gas-, oil-, or propane-burning furnaces or baseboard heat as the home’s sole heating source